jsoncrndl/TempustScriptSampleCode/README.md

 # TempustScriptSampleCode
-Sample code from the Tempust Script interpreter
+Sample code from the Tempust Script interpreter.
+More code available upon request.